hpe-dev-incubator/hpe-dev-portal/content/blog/how-to-backup-and-restore-stateful-applications-on-kubernetes-using-kasten-k10-in-hpe-greenlake-for-private-cloud-enterprise.md

 ![](/img/k10-backup.png)

-T﻿he snapshot of the MySQL database will be started that takes a few seconds.
-Go back to the K10 Dashboard, you should see the completed *Backup* entry under **Actions** with protected object as *mysql*:
+T﻿he snapshot of the MySQL database will be started.
+This takes a few seconds.
+When you go back to the K10 dashboard, you should see the completed *Backup* entry under **Actions** with protected object as *mysql*:

 ![](/img/k10-dashboard-backup.png)